mayalevy/CENA/README.md

 ** k1, k2 ** are responsible of the initial graph building, and hence for the connectivity of the graph and to the number of its edges.
 When running many genes, for leverage the running time, the user may take a rather small k2 for initial run which will take a sample of the whole graph, and then, for the more interesting genes choose a higher k2, which may take more time but will be more reliable.
 In addition, the user may specify the cluster size he wants to discover by the parameter **minClusterVolume**.
 A full description of the parameters and return values can be found in the help page of the package.
+Note: in case of not using the default python, you should specify the location of python by the parameter python_path.

 #### Example: